Loopring/protocols/packages/loopring_v3/DESIGN.md

 The user sends a request for cancelling an order.
 The operator should include the cancellation as soon as possible in a block, though no guarantees can be made to the user when it will be included. **The user can pay a fee in any token he wants to the operator.**

-If walletID > 0 than the cancel request also needs to be signed by the wallet (so the wallet can keep track of all changes to the account).
+If walletId > 0 than the cancel request also needs to be signed by the wallet (so the wallet can keep track of all changes to the account).
 The wallet can also request a percentage of the fee paid to the operator.

 The nonce of the account is increased after the cancel is processed.

 ### Updating the Account info

-The account information can be updated with a new public key or a new walletID which can invalidate everything the account is used in.
+The account information can be updated with a new public key or a new walletId which can invalidate everything the account is used in.

 ### Wallet stops signing rings with the dual-author address